Use of fuels with regenerative components in the mobility sector

 The aging mechanisms that take place and previously unknown chemical and physical phenomena during storage will be investigated and broken down in detail using fuels consisting of FAME, HVO and fuel oil with high paraffinic contents.

 OWI is looking for a cost-effective method to derive valid information on the long-term stability of liquid fuels with the help of sensors and suitable parameters.

 Integration of the hydrogen generator into the container with the fuel cell system.
 Photo: OWI

 Development of a SOFC fuel cell generator for use on sea-going ships.
 Special feature: The hydrogen is produced from diesel fuel.
 SchIBZ is a beacon project of the National Hydrogen and Fuel Cell Technology Organization.
 Development work began in 2011 and was successfully completed in 2016 with the commissioning of a prototype.
-In the follow-up projects SchIBZ 2 (since 2017) and Multi-SchIBZ (planned from 2018), work will continue.
+In the follow-up projects SchIBZ 2 (since 2017), work will continue.
 The aim is to operate the prototypes on board and to develop the components right up to industrial maturity.

 Production of hydrogen from liquid and gaseous fuels (reforming):

 The reform gas engine in test operation on the test bench of ECC Automotive GmbH.
 Photo: OWI